jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 Deriving stellar pulsations is made possible by identifying and analyzing variable light signatures in the time-series light data (light curves) of stars observed by high-end telescopes like TESS.
 If periodicity is present in a star's light curve, Fourier analysis (a mathematical transformation of time-series data) will reveal a corresponding amplitude peak–a pulsation candidate–in the amplitude-frequency domain; an amplitude peak represents a frequency at which the star's pulsations are most prominent.
 If a given peak is vetted for noise and contamination considerations and is determined to be of sufficient amplitude, the amplitude peak can be called a pulsation and the star to which it belongs can be distinguished as a variable star.

 Though beyond the scope of this project, the ultimate function of pulsations should be mentioned: Physical parameters of a star, such as surface temperature, gravity, mass, and luminosity, experience some degree of instability.
 In the case of variable stars, this instability is related to pulsation period.
 Each pulsation period corresponds to a specific n, l, m geometry (spherical harmonics), allowing us to use these geometries to constrain free parameters—physical properties of the star that cannot be directly observed but can be inferred.
 These modes or patterns of oscillation are key to understanding the star’s internal structure.
-As we analyze the pulsation geometry for each mode detected, we narrow down the range of possible solutions for the star’s structure.
+As we analyze the pulsation geometry for each mode detected (detection methods include [asymptotic period spacing](https://www.aanda.org/articles/aa/full_html/2016/04/aa27055-15/aa27055-15.html?utm_source=chatgpt.com) and [rotaional multiplets](https://www.aanda.org/articles/aa/full_html/2014/09/aa23611-14/aa23611-14.html)), we narrow down the range of possible solutions for the star’s structure.
 Crucially, there is only one true stellar structure for a given object, and this work aims to bring us closer to identifying that structure for the stars discussed.
 <br/><br/>

 ##